paithiov909/convlog/README.md

-convlog offers wrappers for the ‘convlog’ Rust crate from [Equim-chan/mjai-reviewer](https://github.com/Equim-chan/mjai-reviewer) that can directly read mahjong logs from ‘tenhou.net/6’ format into R lists.
+convlog offers wrappers for the ‘convlog’ Rust crate from [Equim-chan/mjai-reviewer](https://github.com/Equim-chan/mjai-reviewer) that can directly read mahjong logs from ‘tenhou.net/6’ format into tibbles.

 ## Installation